-- It is important to provide a choice and to have some easy reads as well as some books your children can grow into.
+- It is important to provide a choice and have some easy reads and some books your children can grow into.

 - Read the book before you watch the movie!
 Engaging your child from beginning to end in exploring different worlds can open their eyes in new ways.
 Discuss the characters and story plots to gain a better understanding of their perceptions.

-Early read alouds by fluent adults for naturally curious children is critical to the development of the language centers in the brain.
+Early read aloud by fluent adults for naturally curious children is critical to developing the language centers in the brain.
 The nurturing act of reading together has benefits that extend into adulthood.
 Memories of these interactions are often deeply rooted in our own relationship with books as an adult.

-Through BookSpring Delivered and our digital content (Community Story Time videos, blog, and book reviews), we want families to experience the tremendous benefits of reading with their child twice a day.
+Through BookSpring Direct and our digital Weekly Themes, we want families to experience the tremendous benefits of reading with their children twice a day.
 Consistent exposure and immersion in the language can promote future academic success!
 We believe in building brains and building family bonds with books.